 What’s happening to your body?

 You are getting a stress response.
-It could be mild or strong, but you will recognise the tell tale signs if you are more easy to anger (like say at that person who took to long to pull away from the traffic lights, when you were already running late.)
+It could be mild or strong, but you will recognise the telltale signs if you are easier to anger (like, say, at that person who took too long to pull away from the traffic lights when you were already running late.)